ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-lukel43/thesis.md

 This work and app are heavily limited by third-party risk, which can not be eliminated.
 Due to the lack of regulation around sports betting and the fact that the industry's progression is currently outpacing regulation it is hard to verify the accuracy of the odds data we are receiving.
 While conducting this research and testing my application I have manually verified the accuracy of the data I am receiving from *the-odds-api*, but this is in no way conclusive or comprehensive.
 Additionally, *the-odds-api* gives no information on how it is able to access all of the odds across different sportbooks, and makes no promises about the integrity or reliability of their data. [@theoddsapi23] This introduces a fundamental risk about the longevity and reliablility of the findings of this project and the long term maintainability of the application.However, throughout research and testing there have been no sings that the data is in any way inaccurate or compromised, but the risk still remains.
 Which means it must be acknowledged that this application can make no promises of 100 percent accuracy, and anyone who chooses to use the application should verify the accuracy of the data it provides **before** placing any wagers.
 Unfortunately, this is a problem inherent to the industry at this point in time.
 Even sportsbooks such as *DraftKings* will not offer any guarentees about the integrity of their own data and make sure to explicitly state as much in their terms of use. [@draftkings2023] This is a problem that cannot be avoided if any investigation into sportsbook odds data is conducted, thus my strategy of gathering and verifying data is as thorough as is possible at this point in time.

-To assist you in elaborating on these issues, the following areas are topics you might consider addressing.
-You do not need to address all of them.

-* Information Privacy
-* Information Accuracy (e.g. can contain reliability)
-* Potential Misuse (e.g. computer crime, unintended consequences)
-* Second- or Third-Party Risk (e.g. safety)
-* Data Collection Issues (e.g. issues inherent in collecting data)
-* Algorithmic or Data Bias
-* Potential Power Difference / Social Imbalance / Issues in Equity

-In addition, reflect on ways that the above harms can be or are mitigated by your work

 # Related work

 Most of the research relevant to this topic has centered around the psychology of betting decisions and gambling addiction, attempts at algorithmically predicting outcomes, or inherent human biases that cloud sound betting decisions.
 My research works to learn from all of these works and add to sparsely available literature regarding sports betting.
 Through research it seems that the foundation for the vast majority of negative outcomes for casual bettors occur due to a lack of knowledge or understanding.
 Which is why my research focuses on providing bettors more information as to what their options are during a live betting situation and what actions will allow them to profit or protect themselves from losses the best.